tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_12.md

     tiian@mojan:/tmp$

 This issue can not be solved using *flom* option '-d, \-\-daemon-lifespan' because the internal *flom* garbage collector automatically destroys unused resources indipendently by daemon restart.
-Option '-i, \-\-resource-idle-lifespan' allow to keep a resource for a longer time, but pay attention *FLoM* is designed to manage resource concurrency, not to manage long term state persistence.
+Option '-i, \-\-resource-idle-lifespan' allows to keep a resource for a longer time, but pay attention *FLoM* is designed to manage resource concurrency, not to manage long term state persistence.
 If you want to manage long term state, a state file and some shell scripting is a better solution.

 ## Some resource set details